Barbara Abraham-Shrauner

-Barbara Wayne Abraham-Shrauner is an American physicist, applied mathematician, and electrical engineer, known for her research on magnetohydrodynamics and plasma phenomena, including mathematical modeling of shocks and Alfvén waves, observation of the solar wind, and applications to the plasma etching of semiconductors, as well as on hidden symmetries and nonlocal symmetries in differential equations.
-She is retired as a professor of electrical and systems engineering at Washington University in St. Louis.
+Barbara Wayne Abraham-Shrauner is an American physicist, applied mathematician, and electrical engineer.
+She was known for her research on magnetohydrodynamics and plasma phenomena, including mathematical modeling of shocks and Alfvén waves, observation of the solar wind, and applications to the plasma etching of semiconductors, as well as on hidden symmetries and nonlocal symmetries in differential equations.
+She is retired as a professor of electrical and systems engineering at the McKelvey School of Engineering at Washington University in St. Louis.

 Education and career

-Abraham-Shrauner graduated from the University of Colorado in 1956.
+Abraham-Shrauner graduated from Madison High School in 1952.
+She earned her bachelor's degree from the University of Colorado Boulder in 1956.